blakeruprecht/blakeruprecht.github.io/content/simplicity.md

 ## Theory of Universal Inductive Inference
 In the 1960s, Ray Solomonoff formalized Occam's Razor by creating a theory based on observations -- for example, predicting the next symbol based upon a given series of symbols.
 The only assumption is that the environment follows some unknown but computable probability distribution.

-This is directly related to [Neural networks are universal function approximators](How-to-symbolize-any-relationship.md).
+This is directly related to neural networks.

 One justification of Occam's razor is a direct result of basic probability theory.
 By definition, all assumptions introducve possibilities for error; if an assumption does not improve the accuracy of a theory, its only effect is to increase the probability that an overall theory is wrong.